 If the prime rate changes, your interest rate correspondingly changes as well.

-Another feature of lines of credit for business is what’s known as “on demand,” which allows your lender to close your line of credit at will and require your balance to be paid within 30 to 90 business days.
+Another feature of lines of credit is what’s known as “on demand,” which allows your lender to close your line of credit at will and require your balance to be paid within 30 to 90 business days.

-It’s important to use your business line of credit strategically so that you’re not overburdening your financial situation.
+It’s important to use your line of credit strategically so that you’re not overburdening your financial situation.

 Finally, as with any type of financing solution, you’ll pay more if you have bad credit.